anycable/docs.anycable.io/docs/guides/serverless.md

 channel.sendMessage({ body: "Hello, world!" });
 ```

-**NOTE:** Both serverless and client SDKs support TypeScript, so you can leverage the power of static typing in your real-time application.
+**NOTE:** Both serverless and client SDKs support TypeScript so that you can leverage the power of static typing in your real-time application.

 ## Deploying AnyCable-Go

-AnyCable-Go can be deployed pretty much anywhere from modern clouds to good old bare-metal servers.
+AnyCable-Go can be deployed anywhere from modern clouds to good old bare-metal servers.
 Check out the [deployment guide](../deployment.md) for more details.

-As a quickest option, we recommend using [Fly][].
+As the quickest option, we recommend using [Fly][].
 You can deploy AnyCable-Go in a few minutes using a single command:

 ```sh
 fly launch --image anycable/anycable-go:1 --generate-name --ha=false \